ARCTraining/hpc2-software/book/course/containers.md

 - pulled down a container from docker hub
 - converted it into a SIF image
-- run a piece of software, within an Ubuntu container
+- run a piece of software, within an Ubuntu container on a CentOS host

 ### What do those steps mean?